 Each scrum team develops requirements and user story documentation, including acceptance criteria that will define the test cases to be performed.
 As the development team is coding, the testing team develops their test cases and goes through a peer review to ensure all scenarios are captured.
-Those test cases are loaded into a central system (TBD, mutually updated between IT Vendor and ESD).
+Those test cases are loaded into a central system (Excel will be used and updated each sprint to cover upcoming development/features, which will be mutually updated between IT Vendor and ESD).
 Weekly deployments of code into the testing environment provide testers the new features to validate, and test execution commences.
-Each test case is passed/failed, and any issues identified in test are logged as a "bug" to be corrected by the scrum team and retested by the tester(s).
+Each test case is passed/failed/blocked, and any issues identified in test are logged as a "bug" to be corrected by the scrum team and retested by the tester(s).